harshkumarkhatri/Draw-It-App-Flutter/README.md

 ## Things done till night October 7
 When i tested the app with Skip for now, the app was lossing its functionality to save images only to storage.
 This issue has been fixed.
 Apart from this when a non logged in used clicks on images saved to cloud, then he is shown a snackbar which says you need to login to access this.

+## Nothing done on October 8

+## Things done on October 9
+Login and logout not pops a screen and takes the user to the loginsignup witcher.
+Also the values in the prefs are saved accordingly.

 ## Getting Started